Belly fat is more than a nuisance that makes your clothes feel tight.

 Sugar-sweetened beverages are loaded with liquid fructose, which can make you gain belly fat.

 Sugary beverages appear to be even worse than high-sugar foods.

 To lose belly fat, it's best to completely avoid sugar-sweetened beverages such as soda, punch and sweet tea, as well as alcoholic mixers containing sugar.

-A 16-year study of more than 68,000 women found those who slept less than 5 hours per night were significantly more likely to gain weight than those who slept 7 hours or more per night (51).
+A 16-year study in more than 68,000 women found that those who slept less than five hours per night were significantly more likely to gain weight than those who slept seven hours or more per night (51).

-In addition to sleeping at least 7 hours per night, make sure you're getting sufficient quality sleep.
+In addition to sleeping at least seven hours per night, make sure you're getting sufficient quality sleep.

 If you suspect you may have sleep apnea or another sleep disorder, speak to a doctor and get treated.

 Summary Sleep deprivation is linked to an increased risk of weight gain.
 Getting enough high-quality sleep should be one of your main priorities if you plan to lose weight and improve your health.

 In addition, food-tracking tools help you see your intake of protein, carbs, fiber and micronutrients.
 Many also allow you to record your exercise and physical activity.